Q. What does the EPIC Air Quality Fund offer?

 Q: Applicants from which countries are eligible to apply?

-A: Applications from all countries are welcome, except for those on the US Department of State’s “State Sponsors of Terrorism” List.
-Please note the EPIC Air Quality Fund will prioritize applications that address air quality issues in 75 countries identified by EPIC’s Air Quality Award Team as high and medium-high opportunities for closing nationwide PM2.5 data gaps.
-(See list of countries here.)
+A: Applications from all countries are welcome, except for those on the US Department of State’s “State Sponsors of Terrorism” List and those that plan to implement their projects in the EU/EEA Countries List.
+Please note the EPIC Air Quality Fund will prioritize applications that address air quality issues in 83 countries identified by EPIC’s Air Quality Award Team as high and medium-high opportunities for closing nationwide PM2.5 data gaps (see list of countries here).
 The applicant must verify that it is legal to operate PM2.5 monitoring equipment, measure PM2.5, and share such data publicly in their country.

 Q: Can individuals apply for these awards?